 The growing abilities of video feed APIs allow for mobile and domain-specific programs that were previously out of reach.
 One application that I had in mind was video frame text extraction, which itself could be the foundation for magnification or text-to-speech capability that could aid the visually impaired, translation for foreign language signs and contextual advertising services.
 The idea is to help foreigners understand local signs.

-Update: Since then, Google Goggles has been released and implements much of the functionality described here.
+Update: Since this article was written, Google Goggles has been released and implements much of the functionality described here

 Of course I can’t do all of this alone; so the goal I’d set out to meet was simple: develop an algorithm for text detection using a Multi-layered Perceptron Neural Network (feed-forward neural network).
 In addition, the entirety of the implementation was to serve as an easily- modified and reusable scaffold for further experiments in neural networks.

 In creating the dataset (both training and test), Google Image Search returned 30 photos of street signs.
 I then wrote a markup- generator to mark which areas contained text as part of the supervised training.
 The “correct” regions are highlighted and these are used later to check if the neural network predicted correctly.
 The overlay is a simple bitmap: non-zero alpha bit for the text areas and zero alpha otherwise.
 All 30 images are marked by highlighting the regions and saving the highlighting overlay.